Invent Your Future

 Each of the degrees offered in general studies requires:

 - 120 total semester credits with 40 at the upper division (300/400).

 - A 2.00 cumulative grade point average at certification of major and graduation.

 - Completion of the General Education Requirements and the additional requirements of the College of Arts and Sciences (including foreign language).

-- Selection of two, three, or more areas or fields of concentration—either closely related or seemingly unrelated but of interest to you within your academic, professional, and personal goals.
+- Selection of two or three areas or fields of concentration—either closely related or seemingly unrelated but of interest to you within your academic, professional, and personal goals.

 - A significant portion of your area/concentration courses at the upper division.

-The advising staff is experienced in working with transfer students, both those who have completed "transferable" associate's degrees and those who bring a record of previous course work without an A.A. or with an associate's degree that is not included by WSU in its "direct transfer" list.
+The advising staff is experienced in working with transfer students, both those who have completed "transferable" associate's degrees and those who bring a record of previous course work.